Kraken: Erik Pontoppidan (kraken's young)

 This ancient arbor (admixed rota and thus made eight-armed) seems like an octopus at first blush but with additional data, the ophiurid starfish now appears Pontoppidan's preferential choice.

-The ophiurid starfish seems further fortified when he notes that "starfish" called "Medusa's heads" (caput medusæ; pl. capita medusæ) are considered to be "the young of the great sea-krake" by local lore.
+The ophiurid starfish seems further fortified when he notes that "starfish" called "Medusa's heads" (caput medusæ; pl. capita medusæ) are considered to be "the young of the great sea-kraken" by local lore.
 Pontoppidan ventured the 'young krakens' may rather be the eggs (ova) of the starfish.
 Pontopiddan was satisfied that "Medusa's heads" was the same as the foregoing starfish (Stella arborensis of old), (Note: Pontoppidan noted that Medusa's head (Lat. pl. capita Medusæ) is identified as Stella Arborescens by the naturalist Griffith Hughes.) but "Medusa's heads" were something found ashore aplenty across Norway according to von Bergen, who thought it absurd these could be young "Kraken" since that would mean the seas would be full of (the adults).
 The "Medusa's heads" appear to be a Gorgonocephalid, with Gorgonocephalus spp. being tentatively suggested.
 (Note: Heuvelmans refers to "Gorgon's head", which conservatively speaking refers to family Gorgonocephalidae, but there is also the Gorgonocephalus genus, of which Gorgonocephalus caputmedusae is the modern accepted name of Astrophyton linckii which Lyman hesitantly guesses may be Linnaeus's "Medusa's head"[?], and G. eucnemis was F. J. Bell's prime candidate for the proper name of "Shetland Argus", which he thought may be unreliably referred to by Linnaeus and Pontoppidan by the name of Asterias caput-medusæ.)
 (Note: Actually there is even the species "Gorgon's head" Astrocladus euryale, whose old name was Asterias euryale, which Blumenbach claimed was one of the species that Scandinavian naturalists considered kraken's children.
 But A. euryale inhabits South African waters.
 Blumenbach also named Euryale verrucosum, old name of Astrocladus exiguus which occur in the Pacific.)
 (Note: Euryale verrucosum Lamarck is matched to accepted name Astrocladus exiguus, which occurs in the Pacific.)